TechAhead Logo

 These APIs act as a bridge between different financial institutions, enabling the transfer of information such as account details, transaction history, and financial preferences.
 By granting consent, customers can share their data with authorized third-party providers, including Fintech startups, financial management apps, and other financial institutions.

 The primary objective of Open Banking is to promote competition, foster innovation, and enhance customer experience within the financial sector.
-It aims to break down the traditional barriers that limited access to financial services, empowering consumers to leverage their financial data for their benefit.
+It aims to break down the traditional barriers that limited access to financial services, empowering consumers to leverage their financial data for their benefit, especially in the area of AI in Fintech.

 Brief History of Open Banking